MicrosoftDocs/sysinternals/sysinternals/downloads/debugview.md

 - All kernel-mode variants of **DbgPrint** implemented in Windows and Windows Server

-*DebugView* also extracts kernel-mode debug output generated before a crash from Window crash dump files if *DebugView* was capturing at the time of the crash.
+*DebugView* also extracts kernel-mode debug output generated before a crash from Windows crash dump files if *DebugView* was capturing at the time of the crash.

 ## DebugView Capabilities